 Una Macleod became Dean of the Hull York Medical School on 1st January 2017.
-She joined the medical school in 2010 as Professor of Primary Care Medicine and had previously worked in Glasgow, where she trained in Medicine and had been Senior Lecturer in General Practice and Primary Care and a half-time GP principal in the east end of the city.
+She joined the Medical School in 2010 as Professor of Primary Care Medicine and had previously worked in Glasgow, where she trained in Medicine and had been Senior Lecturer in General Practice and Primary Care and a half-time GP principal in the east end of the city.
 Her research interests revolve around primary care and cancer, and health inequalities.
 She is a national leader in the area of cancer and early diagnosis research, has contributed significantly to policy development, and holds or has held grants from Cancer Research UK, Yorkshire Cancer Research and the Department of Health Policy Research Unit programme in this area.
 She continues to work clinically as a GP at Bransholme Health Centre in Hull.
 She is a non-executive director at Hull University Teaching Hospital NHS Trust, is a member of Medical Schools Council Executive and a member of the NIHR Advanced Fellowships panel.

 Current research projects include:

 EMPRESS: Cancer diagnosis via Emergency Presentation: a case control Study £343,755 funded by Cancer Research

 TRANSFORM: Reducing inequalities in cancer outcomes in Yorkshire: Realising our potential for innovation in diagnosis, patient management, survivorship and palliative care research. £4.9m, funded by Yorkshire Cancer Research